-For the 2017 and 2018 Procurement Plans, the IPA continued the use of two procurement events for standard energy blocks; which were held in April 2018, and a subsequent event scheduled for September 2018.
+For the 2017, 2018 and 2019 Procurement Plans, the IPA continued the use of two procurement events for standard energy blocks, which were held in the spring with a subsequent event scheduled for each fall.

-Under the 2019 Procurement Plan, the IPA proposes to continue the use of two procurement events to be held in the spring and fall.
-The hedge ratios are proposed to remain at the values set for the 2018 Plan.
+Under the 2020 Procurement Plan, the IPA proposes to continue the use of two procurement events to be held in the spring and fall.
+The hedge ratios are proposed to remain at the values set for the 2019 Plan.

 This procurement schedule balances procurement overhead costs, price risk, and load uncertainty.
 If the amounts to be hedged in any year are small, the Agency could decide to avoid the procurement overhead and not schedule a procurement event (as in 2013).
-The Agency has not used options, unit specific contracts (except for the LTPPAs and the FutureGen agreement), or other forms of hedging in the past.
+The Agency has not used options, unit specific contracts (except for the LTPPAs and the since-cancelled FutureGen agreements), or other forms of hedging in the past.
 In addition, the Agency has not used forward sales or put options to rebalance its portfolio.